CFC-Servers/gm_logger/README.md

 Sending fatal message to discord! ( Major oof!)
 ```

-**Please note that the webhooks will run _regardless of the default log level setting_**
+**Please note that the webhooks will run _regardless of the default log level setting_**.

-This means that if your log level is set to `"error"`, but you add a callback to `"warn"`, the message would not be logged in the console, but the attached callback _will_ fire
+This means that if your log level is set to `"error"`, but you add a callback to `"warn"`, all `"warn"` messages would not be printed in the console, but the attached callback _would_ fire.

 ## Example Usage